Code-Institute-Submissions/tgc07-project01/README.md

 ### Scope

 Content requirements: Text, images, menu items, menu prices, baking process video, map of bakery's location.
 Functional specification: Video linked from YouTube and playable on demand by user.
-Map linked from Google MAps and should be interactive.
+Map linked from Google Maps and should be interactive.

 ### Structure